jidn/LDS-org/README.md

 python -m lds_org -e photo-url -m memberId individual
 ```

+### JSON

+When asking for endpoint information from the command line, the output is pretty printed.
+However, you may want to take the information and use it.
+You want the output in JSON.
+Using the command line option of `-j` the endpoint data is given as JSON.

 ### Secure your username and password

 You need to keep your username and password secret.
 However, you also